Virginia / Fairfax County

 Healthcare

-Lorton residents have convenient access to quality healthcare, with major hospitals like Inova Mount Vernon Hospital and Fort Belvoir Community Hospital nearby.
-The area enjoys high health insurance coverage at 92.7%, and there are 2.9 physicians per 1,000 people, offering robust healthcare services.
-Emergency care is readily available, supporting the wellbeing of the community.
+Lorton residents have access to quality healthcare, with major hospitals like Inova Mount Vernon Hospital and Fort Belvoir Community Hospital nearby.
+The community benefits from a high physician-to-resident ratio of 2.9 per 1,000 people and 92.7% health insurance coverage.
+Local healthcare services are reliable and comprehensive.

 Major Hospitals